Classic Chocolate Chip Cookies

-COMBINE butter, brown sugar and granulated sugar in mixer bowl.
-BEAT on medium speed until light and fluffy, about 3 minutes.
+BEAT butter, brown sugar and granulated sugar in mixer bowl on medium speed until light and fluffy, about 3 minutes.
 ADD eggs and vanilla; beat on low speed until blended.
 Gradually ADD flour mixture, beating just until blended.
 STIR IN chocolate chips and walnuts.

 REFRIGERATE, covered, until firm, about 1 hour or overnight.